recidive/choko/readme.md

 ## Installation

-  ** Since Choko is under very active development, to have access to the latest functionality, it's advised to install Choko from the sources.
-For instructions on how to do this, please refer to the [Installing from the sources](#installing-from-the-sources) section bellow.**
+  > **Please note:** since Choko is under very active development, to have access to the latest functionality, it's advised to install Choko from the sources.
+For instructions on how to do this, please refer to the [Installing from the sources](#installing-from-the-sources) section bellow.

   You can install the latest version of Choko globally using [NPM](http://npmjs.org):